-- 5.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the operational EM&A works undertaken during the period from 25th February to 24th March 2009 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 5.1.2 Exceedances on marine stations and fresh water stations are recorded and considered nonproject related.
-The exceedances are mainly due to the natural variation. - 5.1.3 Dry season coral monitoring was conducted during the reporting month.
-The tentative upcoming monitoring schedule will be carried out in November 2009 during the dry season.
-For the soil nutrient, it was carried out in March 2009 and results will be available in April 2009. - 5.1.4 The Contractor was reminded to replace or remove 341 dead trees, and any other trees found to be in poor conditions prior to the next site inspection.
-The next monitoring is scheduled in May 2009. - 5.1.5 No environmental complaint / summon was received during the reporting month.
+- 5.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the operational EM&A works undertaken during the period from 25th March to 24th April 2009 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 5.1.2 Exceedances on marine stations and fresh water stations are recorded and considered nonproject related.
+The exceedances are mainly due to the natural variation and rainstorm events. - 5.1.3 The tentative coral monitoring is scheduled in August 2009 during wet season.
+Soil nutrient results will be presented in the next monthly report. - 5.1.4 The tentative landscape and visual monitoring is scheduled in May 2009.
+The Contractor was reminded to replace or remove dead trees, and any other trees found to be in poor conditions prior to the next site inspection. - 5.1.5 No environmental complaint / summon was received during the reporting month.